 Biology of the green turtle

 The reproduction sites of the green turtles are situated on numerous tropical and sub-tropical coastlines around the world.
 However, the green turtles which lay their eggs on Ascension are the biggest in their race: their size ranges from 1.5m to 1.75m in length and their weights can easily reach the 250kg.
 It is most probable that these characteristics allow them to cope up with their long and laborious migration and also, to brave the enormous waves breaking on the island’s beaches.
 In addition, they are herbivorous creatures and feed solely on seaweed and grass; however, the latter being practically inexistent around Ascension, it is possible that neither the males nor the females take in food during the migrating trip and the nesting season, that is for approximately 3 to 6 months.
-Any dentist South Jersey would be surprised to learn that green turtles do not have any teeth, but have strong horny mouths or beaks.
-Most dentists would agree that this is why their diet consists of seaweed and grass.

 The green turtles must imperatively be 20 to 40 years old to reach maturity and thus effectuate the trip for the first time.
 Most of the females will undertake the voyage every 3 or 4 years.
 The estimation of their lifespan ranges from 60 to 100 years.